-During this lesson, the students will learn more about the new movement toward semantic web design, or using new HTML5 elements built specifically for certain purposes such as navigation menus and text content.
-At this time, however, HTML5 is not the adopted standard and is not fully implemented in every browser.
-Always remind students that HTML is not supported identically in every browser or device.
+During this lesson, the students will learn more about semantic web design, and use new HTML5 elements built specifically for certain purposes such as navigation menus and text content.
+Remind students that HTML5 is the newly adopted standard although it is not fully implemented in every browser yet.
+Remind students frequently that support for HTML5 is not identical in every browser or device.
+Look for and call out instances of incompatibility between browser displays to highlight this issue whenever possible.
+Try to test page designs and components in multiple browsers and in different operating systems and devices.